 We’re sure that you have heard the saying; “Go for a walk, you need to calm down,” at some point during your life.
 Well this is literally true as walking can help you to reduce stress and calm down if you’re having a rough day.

 Like other physical activities, walking releases endorphins which help to improve your mood.
-You’re getting out in the fresh air and taking in the scenery around you, which can also help to relive depression.
+You’re getting out in the fresh air and taking in the scenery around you, which can also help to relieve depression.
 It has been said that spending time in the outdoors, being in contact with the natural environment, can lead to a happy mood.

 Is there anything more satisfying then going for a walk so that you’re in your own space, perhaps listening to your favourite music and looking at the landscape around you?